Ultrasonic rail flaw detectors from the UDS2-7X product line

 Each system has its own set of advantages and disadvantages.
 One of the primary benefits of sliding systems is their ability to automatically position ultrasonic probes on the rail surface.
 This ensures consistently stable testing sensitivity, regardless of variations in the trolley's inclination.
 Additionally, sliding systems eliminate the need for operators to manually adjust probe angles, making them more user-friendly.
 However, these systems do have a downside—over time, the ultrasonic probes experience wear due to continuous contact with the rail surface, necessitating regular replacement and recalibration to maintain accurate results.

 In contrast, wheel-type systems solve the issue of probe wear by enclosing the probes within a protected wheel mechanism, meaning that only the wheel tires require periodic replacement.
 This greatly extends the lifespan of the probes and reduces the need for regular recalibration.
-Nevertheless, single-rail flaw detectors that use wheel probes have a notable drawback: the unavoidable changes in trolley inclination during manual operation can cause fluctuations in sensitivity, potentially affecting the consistency of the inspection.
-Fortunately, this issue is significantly reduced in dual-rail flaw detectors, such as the UDS2-73 RSUI.
-In these models, the correct positioning of the ultrasonic wheels is configured once at the start of the inspection and then automatically maintained throughout the testing process, ensuring steady and reliable sensitivity levels.
+However, single-rail flaw detectors that are equipped with search wheel probes (SWPs) have one notable disadvantage: the changes in trolley inclination that occur during manual operation are unavoidable and can cause fluctuations in sensitivity.
+This can potentially affect the consistency of the inspection.
+Fortunately, this issue is minimized in dual-rail flaw detectors such as the UDS2-73 SWP.
+These models position the SWP wheels once at the start of the inspection and then maintain the position automatically throughout the testing process.
+This ensures consistent sensitivity levels.

-The UDS2-73 RSUI enables continuous ultrasonic rail inspection in compliance with standards such as EN 16729 and AREMA.
-It features an extending chassis for precise positioning of the ultrasonic wheels and entry bars for seamless passage through switches and frogs.
-The flaw detector includes a large, high-contrast 10-inch display, an intuitive interface, and an ergonomic design.
+The UDS2-73 SWP allows for continuous ultrasonic rail testing in accordance with EN 16729 and AREMA standards.
+It features an extendable chassis that allows for precise positioning of the search wheels (SWP) and entry bars that enable seamless passing through switches and frogs.
+The flaw detector has a large, high-contrast, 10-inch display; an intuitive interface; and an ergonomic design.

-The inspection speed can reach up to 5 km/h, with a scanning step of no more than 1.5 mm along the rail path, providing high accuracy in assessing indications amplitudes.
-The UDS2-73 RSUI is compatible with track gauges from 950 to 1676 mm, covering all existing railway track types.
+The testing speed can reach up to 5 km/h.
+The scanning step is no more than 1.5 mm along the rail path.
+This provides high accuracy in assessing indication amplitudes.
+The UDS2-73 SWP is compatible with track gauges ranging from 950 mm to 1676 mm and can accommodate all existing railway track types.

-This equipment boasts IP65 protection against water and solid particles and operates within a temperature range of -30°C to +55°C, making it suitable for extreme conditions.
-Additionally, its probes and electronics are galvanically isolated from the rails, significantly reducing electrical interference.
+Featuring IP65 protection against water and solid particles, this rail flaw detector operates in temperatures ranging from -30°C to +55°C, making it suitable for harsh environments.
+The search wheels and electronics are galvanically isolated from the rails, significantly reducing electrical interference.

 Displaying Testing Results in UDS Flaw Detectors

-Example of inspection data representation in UDS2-73 RSUI
+Example of how inspection data is represented in UDS2-73 SWP

 The flaw detector’s software allows real-time visualization of inspection results in A-Scan, multi-A-Scan, and B-Scan formats for all channels.
 A dedicated mode displaying the rail profile intuitively indicates defect locations.
 It also supports simultaneous display of B-Scans grouped by inspection zones (rail head, central projection, etc.).